-We spoke with UNC Health psychiatrist Donald Rosenstein, MD, about grief, each person’s unique experience living with grief, and how to connect with others to help you to get through a difficult time.
+We spoke with UNC Health psychiatrist Donald Rosenstein, MD, about grief, each person’s unique experience living with grief and how to connect with others to get through a difficult time.

 There Is No “Right Way” to Grieve

 It’s important to know that no two people experience grief the same way, Dr. Rosenstein says.
-And the loss of one person will often feel very different from the loss of another, even if you loved them both very much.
+The loss of one person, for example, will often feel very different from the loss of another, even if you loved them both very much.

-The dual process model of grief describes a two-track process of both actively grieving—feeling deep sadness and yearning—and also engaging in the forward-facing daily tasks of life, such as work, child care and errands.
-People typically move back and forth regularly between the two modes, and that’s normal, Dr. Rosenstein says.
+The dual process model of grief describes two tracks of actively grieving—feeling deep sadness and yearning—and engaging in the forward-facing daily tasks of life, such as work, child care and errands.
+People typically move back and forth between the two modes, and that’s normal, Dr. Rosenstein says.

-Researchers have found—and people’s lived experiences confirm—that most people are able to respond to the loss of a loved one with resilience, meaning that they can continue to go to work, take care of children and pets, and function in a “normal” way while experiencing great sadness at times.
+Researchers have found—and people’s lived experiences confirm—that most people are able to respond to the loss of a loved one with resilience, meaning that they can continue to go to work, take care of children and pets and function normally while experiencing great sadness at times.
 If you are able to manage the loss of a loved one with sadness but not distress, you may worry there’s something wrong with you.
 There isn’t.

-“Dozens of studies have demonstrated that most people are, in fact, quite resilient, meaning that even though they may be deeply affected by the loss, they continue to carry on and cope well emotionally over time,” Dr. Rosenstein says.
+“Dozens of studies have demonstrated that most people are, in fact, quite resilient, meaning that even though they may be deeply affected by the loss, they continue to carry on and cope well emotionally,” Dr. Rosenstein says.

 Ways to Cope with Grief

 In the first days and weeks after a loss, people may feel adrift in their deep sadness.
-Over time, these feelings should lessen, but periods of sadness and yearning to be with the person you’ve lost may persist indefinitely, even for a lifetime.
+Over time, these feelings should lessen, but periods of sadness and yearning to have what is lost may persist indefinitely, even for a lifetime.

 While acknowledging that grief experiences vary, Dr. Rosenstein shares some strategies he recommends to help people cope with grief.

-- Spend time thinking of your loved one, but stay engaged in your day-to-day life.
-“There’s nothing wrong with rereading letters, watching videos and reminiscing,” Dr. Rosenstein says, “but you don’t want to get stuck there.”
-Check in with yourself to make sure you are continuing the important day-to-day responsibilities of taking care of yourself, your children or pets, and other obligations.
+• Spend time thinking of your loss but stay engaged in your daily life.
+“There’s nothing wrong with reminiscing,” Dr. Rosenstein says, “but you don’t want to get stuck there.”
+Check in with yourself to make sure you are continuing the important day-to-day responsibilities of taking care of yourself, your children or pets and other obligations.

-- Connect with family and friends or a support group.
-According to Dr. Rosenstein, “Most people will fare better if they grieve with others than isolating themselves in their grief.”
+• Connect with family and friends or a support group.
+“Most people will fare better if they grieve with others instead of isolating themselves in their grief,” Dr. Rosenstein says.
 Grief counselors and support groups are available, often based on specific types of loss.
-This support can be especially helpful when the relationship with the person who has died was complicated or if there were unresolved issues at the time of their death.
+This support can be especially helpful when there were complications or unresolved issues at the time of the loss.

-- If you have a religious community, seek support.
-Many religious organizations have rituals to process loss that you might find helpful.
-But if something doesn’t feel useful or good, it’s OK to stop doing it.
+• If you have a religious community, seek support.
+Many religious organizations have programs in place to process loss that you might find helpful.

-- Take time to grieve before making major decisions.
-It’s probably best to take some time before quitting your job, moving or making other sudden decisions when grief is new.
+• Take time to grieve before making major decisions.
+It’s probably best to pause before quitting your job, moving or making other sudden decisions when grief is new.

 How to Help Someone When They’re Grieving

-- Ask them how they’re doing, and if they want to talk about it.
+• Ask them how they’re doing and whether they want to talk about it.
 Checking in with your friend or family member is important, as is being available to listen when they’d like to talk.
 Equally important is allowing them to decide if and when they want to talk about their grief.
 They may prefer to keep some areas of life close to the way they were before—for example, in the office or on the sidelines of their kid’s soccer game.

-- Perform acts of service.
+• Perform acts of service.
 It’s good to ask people what would be helpful for them, but sometimes it can put a burden on them to come up with something.
-If you are close to the person, think about things that would lighten their load.
-Meal Trains are a great idea, and easy to organize online to bring together a community.
-Offer to pick up their kids after school or take them to and from activities.
+Think about things that would lighten their load.
+Delivering a meal is a great idea and easy to organize with others using online resources.
+Offer to pick up their kids after school or take them to activities.
 Be specific about what you can do, including dates and times, to provide practical help in addition to emotional support.

 Intense or Long-Term Grieving: When to Get Help

-With so much variability in the experience of grieving, you may wonder what’s normal and how to know when you or someone in your life needs help from a professional.
+With so much variability in the experience of grieving, you may wonder what’s normal and how to know when you need help from a professional.

 Grief can become problematic because of its intensity or duration.

-The American Psychiatric Association recently added “prolonged grief disorder,” marked by severe and incapacitating grief that lasts more than a year, to its diagnostic manual.
+The American Psychiatric Association says prolonged grief disorder is marked by severe and incapacitating grief that lasts more than a year.

-“This new diagnosis has been the subject of extensive research and in development for a long time.
-It is also controversial.
-Some critics fear that adding this diagnosis will lead to viewing grief, a universal human experience, as abnormal or pathological,” Dr. Rosenstein says.
+“This new diagnosis has been the subject of extensive research and in development for a long time,” Dr. Rosenstein says.
 “Most mental health professionals are supportive of this new diagnosis and point to compelling evidence that a small percentage of people struggle so profoundly in their grief and are deserving of thoughtful attention and treatment to alleviate their suffering.”

-According to Dr. Rosenstein, it’s also common for people who are grieving to have thoughts about death and suicide.
+According to Dr. Rosenstein, it’s also common for people who are grieving to think about self-harm.

 “If you do have thoughts of suicide and feel that you might act on those thoughts, you absolutely need to get help,” he says.
 If you are thinking about suicide, act now and call or text 988 for the Suicide & Crisis Lifeline.